cms-ml/documentation/content/optimization/data_augmentation.md

 *The following text is based on this [Chen et al., 2020][1f]*

 We rely on accurate simulation of physics processes, however currently it is very common for LHC physics to be affected by large systematic uncertanties due to the limited amount of simulated data, especially for precise measurements of SM processes for which large datasets are already available.
-So far the most widely used simulator is GEANT4 that provides state-of-the-art of simulation accuracy.
-But running this is demanding in terms of time and resources.
+So far the most widely used simulator is GEANT4 that provides state-of-the-art accuracy.
+But running this is demanding, both in terms of time and resources.
 Consequently, delivering synthetic data at the pace at which LHC delivers real data is one of the most challenging tasks for computing infrastructures of the LHC experiments.
 The typical time it takes to simulate one single event is in the ballpark of 100 seconds.

-Recently, generative algorithms based on deep learning (DL) have been proposed as a possible solution to speed up GEANT4, though one needs to work beyond the collision-as-image paradigm so that the DL-based simulation accounts for the irregular geometry of a typical detector while delivering a dataset in a format compatible with downstream reconstruction software.
+Recently, generative algorithms based on deep learning have been proposed as a possible solution to speed up GEANT4.
+However, one needs to work beyond the collision-as-image paradigm so that the DL-based simulation accounts for the irregular geometry of a typical detector while delivering a dataset in a format compatible with downstream reconstruction software.

-Another method to solve the issue was proposed by [Chen et al., 2020][1f].
+One method to solve this bottleneck was proposed by [Chen et al., 2020][1f].
 They adopt a generative DL model to convert an analysis specific representation of collision events at generator level to the corresponding representation at reconstruction level.
 Thus, this novel, fast-simulation workflow starts from a large amount of generator-level events to deliver large analysis-specific samples.

-They trained a neural network to model detector resolution effects as a transfer function acting on an analysis-specific set of relevant features, computed at generation level, i.e, in absence of detector effects.
+They trained a neural network to model detector resolution effects as a transfer function acting on an analysis-specific set of relevant features, computed at generator level.
 However, their model does not sample events from a latent space (like a [GAN](#generative-adversarial-networks-gans) or a plain [VAE](#variational-autoencoders-vaes)).
 Instead, it works as a fast simulator of a given generator-level event, preserving the correspondence between the reconstructed and the generated event, which allows us to compare event-by-event residual distributions.
-Furthermore, this model is much simpler than a generative model like a [GAN](#generative-adversarial-networks-gans).
+Furthermore, this model is much simpler than a generative model.

-Step one in this whole workflow, which is generating events in full format is the most resource heavy task, where, as noted before, generating one event takes roughly 100 seconds.
-However with this new proposed method O(1000) events are generated per second.
-Also one would save on storage: for the full format O(1) MB/event is needed, then for the DL model only 8MB was used to store 100000 events.
+Step one in this workflow is generating events in their full format, which is the most resource heavy task, where, as noted before, generating one event takes roughly 100 seconds.
+However, with this new proposed method O(1000) events are generated per second.
+This would save on storage: for the full format O(1) MB/event is needed, where for the DL model only 8 MB was used to store 100000 events.
 To train the model, they used NVIDIA RTX2080 and it trained for 30 minutes, which in terms of overall production time is negligible.
 For generating N=1M events and n=10%N, one would save 90% of the CPU resources and 79% of the disk storage.
 Thus augmenting the centrally produced data is a viable method and could help the HEP community to face the computing challenges of the High-Luminosity LHC.

 Another more extreme approach investigated the use of GANs and VAEs for generating physics quantities which are relevant to a specific analysis.
 In this case, one learns the N-dimensional density function of the event, in a space defined by the quantities of interest for a given analysis.
 So sampling from this function, one can generate new data.
 Trade-off between statistical precision (decreases with the increasing amount of generated events) and the systematic uncertainty that could be induced by a non accurate description of the n-dim pdf.